 To further your legal career, you must make networking a top priority.
 This opens up social connections, puts you in touch with other professionals, and exposes you to legal placements you did not know existed.
 But why are some in the legal sector prejudiced against networking?

 As a law student and attorney, I was never interested in networking to find legal positions.
 So even though I had some very positive experiences getting leads and interviews with networking, I had some severe prejudices against it.

 Here's an insight into some of my thinking at the time

 - I did not want to owe anyone anything.

-- I did not want to telegraph any sort of weakness to my peers and others.
+- I did not want to signal weakness to my peers and others.

 - I did not trust other people to help me all the time.

 - I was aware of my weaknesses and thought that others were too, and networking would hurt me.